ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 ####  *Using ETL for selective, one-way data transfer*

 Some developers need to provide direct access to a part of the database.
-The most common approach is to [generate a separate client certificate](../../../server/security/authentication/certificate-management#generate-client-certificate) for that purpose and granting it access to a dedicated, exposed database.
+The most common approach is to [generate a separate client certificate](../../../server/security/authentication/certificate-management#generate-client-certificate) for that purpose and grant it access to a dedicated, exposed database.
 Then set up an [ETL](../../../server/ongoing-tasks/etl/basics) process from the source data to the exposed, destination database.

 In this manner, you can choose exactly what is exposed, including redacting personal information, hiding details, etc. Because the ETL process is unidirectional,